prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 Smush can take care of all your image compression needs, for free!

-However, if you’d like Super Smush lossy compression, fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with [WP Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).
-And get even more with her whole team of WordPress optimization hero friends (security, SEO, performance, support and maintenance automation) – trusted buy thousands of agencies and freelancers offering site maintenance services.
+However, if you’d like Super Smush lossy compression, fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with [WP Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial) along with her whole team of WordPress optimization hero friends (security, SEO, performance, support and maintenance automation) for unlimited sites – perfect for agencies and freelancers offering site maintenance services.

 ### Privacy

 Smush does not interact with end users on your website.
 The only input option Smush has is to a newsletter subscription for site admins only.

-Smush uses a third-party email service (Mailchimp) to send informational emails (Opt-in) to the site administrator.
-The administrator's email address is sent to Mailchimp and a cookie is set by the service.
-Only administrator information is collected by Mailchimp.
+Smush uses a third-party email service (Drip) to send informational emails ( Opt-in) to the site administrator.
+The administrator's email address is sent to Drip and a cookie is set by the service.
+Only administrator information is collected by Drip.

 Smush sends images to the WPMU DEV servers to optimize them for web use.
 This includes the transfer of EXIF data.
 The EXIF data will either be stripped or returned as it is.
 It is not stored on the WPMU DEV servers.